DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 TIP: If you can't toggle a playlist on or off, that means S3maphore couldn't find any of the tracks this playlist has registered in your game.

-Finally, pressing F8 will always skip the current track if one is playing.
+Finally, pressing F8 will always skip the current track if one is playing - if the shift key is held when pressing F8, it will toggle music playback on or off entirely.

 ### S3maphore for Modders